Most and Least Expensive Cars to Insure in 2026: Complete Guide

 • Anti-theft device installation: saves 5–20%, varies by carrier

-Keep tabs on car insurance industry trends and rate changes — insurers are rapidly expanding telematics programs and AI-based pricing that reward safe drivers more aggressively than ever.
+Keep tabs on car insurance industry trends — insurers are rapidly expanding telematics programs and AI-based pricing that reward safe drivers more aggressively than ever, with AI now automating approximately 70% of underwriting decisions at major carriers.

 Raise Your Deductible Strategically